 Amalgam dental fillings

 A German study (Drexler 1998) found that during the first week after birth, the amount of mercury in the study mothers’ milk was associated with the number of amalgam (“silver”) dental fillings; at two months, the amount of mercury in breastmilk was much lower and associated with the mothers’ fish consumption (rather than the number of amalgam fillings).
 These authors concluded that “the additional exposure to mercury of breast-fed babies from maternal amalgam fillings is of minor importance compared to maternal fish consumption.”
 Some studies have found similar correlations between amalgam fillings and mercury levels (Drasch 1998, Oskarsson 1996), but another German study (Klemann 1990) found no correlation between the total surface area of the mother’s amalgam dental fillings and mercury in amniotic fluid, maternal blood, newborn blood or breastmilk, and concluded that “maternal amalgam fillings are of no importance for the mercury load of the fetus and the neonate.”

-Hale (Medications and Mothers’ Milk, 2004, p.
-528) recommends that “the replacement of amalgam fillings should if possible be postponed until after pregnancy and breastfeeding as the removal of amalgam fillings while breastfeeding could potentially increase the transfer of mercury to the breastfed infant.”
+Hale (Medications and Mothers’ Milk, 2017, p.
+611) recommends that “the replacement of amalgam fillings while pregnant or breastfeeding could potentially increase the transfer of mercury to the infant.”
 If replacement of an amalgam filling is necessary, Hale recommends that the dentist take routine precautions when removing the old amalgam: “use copious amounts of cold water irrigation to minimize heat, use a rubber dam to isolate her mouth from the particles, and use an alternate source of air (oxygen) to minimize mercury vapor inhalation.”

 Development of children exposed to mercury via breastmilk